Ferdi265/wl-mirror/README.md

 `wl-mirror` attempts to provide a solution to sway's lack of output mirroring by mirroring an output onto a client surface.

-This project is currently a working prototype, but work is still ongoing.

 ## Features

 - Mirror an output onto a resizable window